Lukas-Netz/se-rwth.github.io/_pages/research/Evolution.md

 derived from the old model are preserved.
 4. Semantic differencing helps to understand the impact of evolutionary refactoring on models.
-5. Using model transformations as individually applicable "deltas" allows to describe model and therefore software variants.
+5. Using model transformations as individually applicable "deltas" allows describing
+6. model and therefore software variants.
-6. Language specific transformation languages can be systematically derived from given descriptions of modeling languages.
+7. Language specific transformation languages can be systematically derived from given descriptions of modeling languages.

 {% include trennlinie.html %}